th317erd/mythix-orm/docs/Query Engine.md

 Projections define which columns you want returned from the database.
 One important thing to note right up-front is that Mythix ORM by default will *always* **only** return the root model of a query unless you specifically request or project other columns.
 In Mythix ORM you **never** specify a column name directly.
 This is a deliberate design decision to try and abstract the engine away from your database so you don't lock yourself into a corner, relying heavily on the exact structure of your database.
 However, the actual column name can be defined on your field schema, so you can still always target exactly what you *intend* to target.

-The next most important thing to inform you of is that there is no "includes" B.S.
-(Baby Sharky...) in Mythix ORM.
+The next most important thing to inform you of is that there is no "includes" B.S. in Mythix ORM.
 If you want to include related models in a query then you **project those model's fields**.
 Said another way, whatever model fields you project will be the models that are constructed on load.

 Let's see some examples: